panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 The specifier `%c` applies the CSS styles `'font-size: 36px; font-weight: bold'`.

-Here's how the log message with applied styles looks in Chrome console:
+Here's how the log with applied styles looks in Chrome console:

 ![console.log() with styles applied](./images/console-unknown-variables-4.png)

 ## 4. Interactive logs

-The implement of how the console styles the logged messages depends on the host implementation.
-The browsers like Chrome and Firefox offer interactive logs of objects and arrays, while Node console is usually text-based only.
+How the console styles the logs depends on the host implementation.
+Browsers like Chrome and Firefox offer interactive logs of objects and arrays, while Node console outputs logs as text.

 Let's see how Chrome logs the plain objects, arrays and DOM trees.
-When displayed in the console, you can interact with these elements with expanding and collapsing.
+You can interact with these elements by expanding and collapsing.

 ### 4.1 Objects